DigiCom-POT/NLS/README.md

 * Apache Solr ( for the search engine and document indexing )
 * OpenNLP ( for language processing and creating custom models )
 * Spark Java ( for exposing the web interface )
+* AngularJS (for lightweight UI to run the application)

 ###References: